 On 10 March 2020, Minister for Indigenous Australians, the Hon Ken Wyatt AM MP, and Minister for the Environment, the Hon Sussan Ley MP, jointly announced the extension of the Indigenous Rangers Program from 2021 to 2028.
 The National Indigenous Australians Agency is currently implementing the extension.
 For information on progress, please see the updates below.

-The Murray-Darling Basin River Rangers Program, announced on 8 September 2020, will enable river rangers to use their knowledge and connection to country to manage and restore rivers and wetlands in the Basin.
-The Program is one of a number of initiatives recently announced in the new Murray-Darling Communities Investment Package.
+The Murray-Darling Basin Indigenous River Rangers Program, announced on 8 September 2020, will enable river rangers to use their knowledge and connection to country to manage and restore rivers and wetlands across the breadth of the Basin.
+The Program is one of a number of initiatives announced in the new Murray-Darling Communities Investment Package.